New England Revolution

 Burns was the first player in U.S. Soccer history to represent the United States at every level of FIFA-sanctioned tournaments: Under-16 World Cup (Canada 1987), Under-20 World Cup (Saudi Arabia 1989), Olympic Games (Barcelona 1992), and World Cup (United States 1994, France 1998).

-Burns was allocated to the Revolution in 1995 at the inception of MLS and he played for – and captained – New England from 1996 to 2000, before finishing his playing career with the San Jose Earthquakes (2000) and the Kansas City Wizards (2001-02).
+The Massachusetts native was allocated to the Revolution in 1995 at the inception of MLS and played for – and captained – New England from 1996 to 2000, before finishing his playing career with the San Jose Earthquakes (2000) and the Kansas City Wizards (2001-02).
 Overall, he made 169 appearances, scored three goals, and totaled 21 assists.
 Burns also played for Viborg in the Super League in Denmark in 1995 before joining MLS.

-In addition to his day-to-day duties with the Revolution, Burns serves on MLS’ Technical Committee and its Combine Committee.
+In addition to his day-to-day duties with the Revolution, Burns represents New England at the league level as the club’s Chief Soccer Officer, and serves on the MLS Combine Committee.
 Prior to returning to the Revolution in a management capacity, Burns served on the MLS Disciplinary Committee and was also a member of U.S. Soccer’s Board of Directors and the U.S. Soccer Athlete Counsel.

 Burns holds a USSF “A” coaching license.
 He also is a member of the Board of Directors of the Boys and Girls Club of MetroWest that includes Marlborough, Hudson, and Framingham.

-Burns lives in the suburbs west of Boston with his wife, Jen, and their three children: Kayla, Trevor, and Garrett.
-Burns graduated from Hartwick in January 1993 with a degree in business management after taking the spring semester of his senior year off to prepare for the 1992 Olympics.
+Burns lives in the suburbs west of Boston with his wife, Jen, and has three children: Kayla, Trevor, and Garrett.
+He graduated from Hartwick in January 1993 with a degree in business management after taking the spring semester of his senior year off to prepare for the 1992 Olympics.